William Hornbuckle: Career

 In 2012, Hornbuckle was appointed President of MGM Resorts International, and in 2019 he became Chief Operating Officer and President of MGM Resorts International.
 In these roles he led the development of MGM Resorts in National Harbor, Springfield, Macau, and the T-Mobile Arena in Las Vegas.

 Hornbuckle was appointed as Acting CEO in March 2020, immediately after the COVID-19 pandemic began.
 He immediately faced numerous challenges and led the company through the closure of operations, restricted re-openings and implementation of new health and safety measures.
 He was named CEO and President on July 29, 2020.
 He assumed this role from Jim Murren, who was Chairman & CEO from 2008 to 2020.

 Hornbuckle has played a key role in expanding MGM Resorts' and Las Vegas' hotel, entertainment and sports betting attractions.
 In 2016, Hornbuckle was appointed by Gov. Brian Sandoval to serve on the Clark County Stadium Authority Board, which developed the Las Vegas NFL Stadium Project as part of a successful effort to attract an NFL team, the Raiders, to Las Vegas.
 He also played a key role in bringing the WNBA team, the Aces, to Las Vegas in 2017.
 He served as President of T-Mobile Arena, which became home to Las Vegas' first professional sports team, the NHL's Golden Knights.

 Hornbuckle is leading MGM's expansion into Japan.
 The company was selected as the Osaka region's integrated resort partner for a $10 billion development that will be one of Japan's first integrated resorts.
 He is also leading MGM's expansion into iGaming and sports betting.
 BetMGM, the company's online gaming platform, is currently active in many jurisdictions where the activity is legal, and Hornbuckle is leading the company to invest in the continued growth of BetMGM and other global digital markets.

-He also serves as a board member of MGM Resorts International and as Chairman of MGM Grand Paradise SA.
+He also serves as a board member of MGM Resorts International and as Co-Chairman of MGM Grand Paradise SA.